curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

   I_text("ann")(bold(R)) = integral_(theta_text("in"))^(theta_text("out")) I(bold(R),bold(k)) d bold(k),
 $<eq-annular-int>
 yielding familiar contrast modes such as bright-field (BF), annular bright-field (ABF), annular dark-field (ADF), and high-angle annular dark-field (HAADF) STEM @Crewe_1970 @Pennycook_1991.
-These images are highly interpretable -- especially for crystalline materials -- leading to their prevalence in materials science characterization.
+These images are highly interpretable -- especially for crystalline materials -- leading to their prevalence in materials science characterization @Ophus_2023.
-However, they discard the structural information encoded in the exit-wave phase.
+However, they discard sensitive information encoded in the exit-wave phase.

-The development of fast, low-noise direct electron detectors has enabled recording the full diffraction pattern $I(bold(R),bold(k))$ at every scan position, giving rise to a family of techniques collectively known as 4D-STEM @Levin_2021 @Ophus_2019.
+The development of fast, low-noise direct electron detectors@Levin_2021 has enabled recording the full diffraction pattern $I(bold(R),bold(k))$ at every scan position, giving rise to a family of techniques collectively known as 4D-STEM @Ophus_2019.
 These datasets retain the full diffractive signature of the probe–specimen interaction, far beyond what can be accessed with scalar annular signals.
 In what follows, we focus on the subset of 4D-STEM methods that use these position-resolved diffraction intensities to recover the specimen phase.
-We will refer to this class of approaches collectively as diffractive imaging, or STEM _phase retrieval_ techniques @sanchez2025.
+We will refer to this class of approaches collectively as STEM _phase retrieval_ techniques @sanchez2025.

 === Weak Phase Object Approximation

 Under the WPOA in @eq-wpoa, the specimen transmission function is $t(bold(r)) approx 1 + upright(i) sigma V_p (bold(r))$, with the Fourier transform of the scattered component given by $tilde(phi)(bold(k)) = cal(F)_(bold(r) arrow bold(k)){sigma V_p (bold(r))}$.
-In this regime, the diffraction intensity can be written as the self-convolution of the converged probe illumination $tilde(psi)(bold(k))$ with the weak object term @Rodenburg_1993:
+In this regime, the diffraction intensity can be written as the self-convolution of the converged probe $tilde(psi)(bold(k))$ with the WPOA term @Rodenburg_1993:
 $
   I(bold(R),bold(k)) = integral integral &tilde(psi)(bold(k')) tilde(phi)(bold(k-k')) tilde(psi)^*(bold(k''))tilde(phi)^*(bold(k-k'')) \ &exp[2 pi upright(i) bold(R) dot (bold(k'-k''))] d bold(k') d bold(k'')
 $ <equate:revoke>

 Following #cite(<Rodenburg_1993>,form: "author"), it is convenient to take the Fourier transform of the measured intensities with respect to the scan position: $G(bold(q),bold(k)) = cal(F)_(bold(R) arrow bold(q)){I(bold(R),bold(k))}$, where $q$ resents the fourier transform of the real space vector $r$.
-Using the WPOA property $tilde(phi)(bold(k)) = - tilde(phi)^*(-bold(k))$ @Rodenburg_1993, one obtains the compact form @Yang_2016:
+Using $tilde(phi)(bold(k)) = - tilde(phi)^*(-bold(k))$ @Rodenburg_1993, one obtains the compact form @Yang_2016:
 $
   G(bold(q),bold(k)) &= abs(tilde(psi)(bold(k)))^2 delta(bold(q)) + Gamma(bold(q),bold(k)) tilde(phi)(bold(q)) \
   Gamma(bold(q),bold(k)) &equiv tilde(psi)^*(bold(k))tilde(psi)(bold(k-q)) - tilde(psi)(bold(k))tilde(psi)^*(bold(k+q)),